Ritik-Sharma-Bihari/SPRING-AND-SPRING-BOOT-PROJECT/PROJECT ON BLOG USING SPRING-bOOT AND REACT-JS/blog-app-apis/Read.md

 ------------------------------------------------------------------------------------------------------------------------------------------
 session-15 Securing Rest APIs in Backend Application
 --------------------------------
+here spring-provies the form based authentication features to login and logout for access the resources

 by this session we are going to includes one feature called spring security so that without login no-one can do any post, edit there post and so on.
 step-1: inject the spring-security dependency in pom.xml